 - It can be cheaper.
 When you subtract out the hours required for digging and the cost of replacing your yard, trenchless sewer repair might be the cheaper option.

 - Replace any line.
 No matter what material the existing pipes are made of, our trenchless sewer repair team can make the repairs or replacements that you need.

 - It’s eco-friendly.
 We utilize materials and methods that do very little to harm the earth.

 - Trenchless repairs last.
 The pipes we place and the adhesives we use can last more than 50 years!
 We’ll ensure that your sewer system works for a long time!

 If this sounds like something you’d like to discuss, call us at DC Drains & Plumbing now!

 On the other hand, there are a few potential downsides of trenchless sewer repair.
 They include:

 - Potentially higher upfront cost.
 Trenchless sewer line repair can cost more than traditional methods.
 However, this only pertains to the cost of the repair itself.
 When you add in the costs of laying new cement and/or replacing landscaping, trenchless sewer repair usually costs the same or less than traditional methods.

 - It doesn’t work on badly damaged pipes.
 If your sewer lines have extensive cracks or breaks, trenchless pipe repair may not be able to deal with the issues you’re having.
 If your plumber thinks this is the case for you, he will notify you and talk you through the available options.

-If you require help with your sewer line and you think trenchless sewer repair might work for you, call us at DC Drains today.
+If you require help with your sewer line and you think trenchless sewer repair might work for you, call us at DC Drains & Plumbing today.
 We’ll have an expert at your door soon to get your sewer flowing again ASAP!